 Hotkeys tab.
 I don't use these but this is where you set up start and stop stream keys, most people use it for the scene selection so you can just hit a key and the scene around them will change.

 Advanced tab.
 Process Priority, I leave it at normal.
 I did mess about with it and saw weird issues, this is where you can set OBS to have priority on PC resources over other things.
 Streamers with Dual PC setups may benefit from Above normal/Higher settings as those PC’s are dedicated for streaming.
 Render = Direct3D 11, YUV Colour Range, set this to Full and you will notice the colours of the game look better!
 Stream Delay, set this to build in a Delay if you do not want to use twitch’s dashboard delay setting.
+Halo is quite a dark game, i see FAR too many streams that look super dark and near black in certain areas, think of turning up the brightness in game to give your viewers eyes a better viewing experience.

 Add PC game, Overlay and Webcam.
 (Click the + symbol below sources)